Integration Guide

 • Private fields: Add "private": true to a field in the schema.
 That field is stripped from public responses.

-• Private records: Add "private": true to individual records when pushing.
+• Private records: Add "private": true to individual records in the manifest when negotiating.
 Those records are hidden from public queries.

-Private content is stored in the same version — the owner always sees everything.
+Private content is stored in the same version; the owner always sees everything.
 Public readers see only the filtered view.
 The public content hash excludes private data, so verifiers can confirm integrity of the public subset.

 API Reference